davidpaps/algorithms/README.md

 # Algorithms

-This is my learnings from my quest to understand algorithms.
+This is my notes from my quest to understand algorithms.
 It serves as a guide and resource to the core concepts of algorithms, and some of the most commonly used.

 ---